BluePost/BlueUtils/BlueEMail/Readme.md

 #### replyTo - Not implemented
 * `replytoemail` = `string` A reply to E-Mail address - will be validated

-#### delaySend - Not implemented
-Delay the sending of the E-Mail, upto 72 hours in advance
-* `time` = `int` When the E-Mail should be sent by SendGrid - Number of seconds since the Unix Epoch (January 1 1970 00:00:00 GMT) - Upto 72 hours in advance maximum (due to SendGrid Constraints)

 #### send
 Send the E-Mail - returns the response object